Clean Up of Small Mercury Spills from items such as thermometers and barometers

 8. Carefully remove your rubber gloves when finished and place them in the leak-proof plastic bag.

-9. Place all mercury containing clean-up debris (gloves, tape, mercury, etc.) in a leak-proof plastic bag, twist or snap shut and seal the opening with tape.
+9. Place all mercury containing clean-up debris (gloves, tape, mercury, etc.) in a leak-proof plastic bag and seal the opening with tape.